JohnathanBurchill/AllSkyCameraCal/README.md

  This program uses the Yale Bright Star Catalog BSC5ra.
 See http://tdc-www.harvard.edu/catalogs/bsc5.html.

- This program uses the NASA CDF library.
+ This program uses the NASA CDF library and the GNU Scientific Library.